E-mail: email@example.com Phone: 617-384-0099 SSRN Page HeinOnline Page Law School Website

-I'm an Assistant Professor of Law at Harvard Law School.
+I am the Louis D. Brandeis Professor of Law at Harvard Law School.
 I am especially interested in property law, land use, local government law, American legal history, intellectual property law, and water law.
 My articles have been published or are forthcoming in the Harvard Law Review, Yale Law Journal, Virginia Law Review, University of Pennsylvania Law Review Online, and the Cardozo Law Review.
-In 2019, I was the winner of the AALS Scholarly Papers Prize for junior faculty.
+In 2019, I was the winner of the AALS Scholarly Papers Prize for junior faculty, and in 2020, I received the American Society for Legal History's Cromwell Article Prize for the best paper in American legal history by an early-career scholar.